michelescarlato/LicenseComplianceVerifier/README.md

 The [`licenses.csv`](https://github.com/fasten-project/LCV-CM/blob/develop/csv/licenses_tests.csv) represents *True* with *1* and *False* with *0* because originally this Matrix was thought to be imported as a Postgres table, that makes use of bit data type to represent them.

-# Integration with FASTEN

-We are currently working on the integration within the FASTEN REST APIs.

 # Endpoints description
 Coming soon.